KenKundert/nestedtext/doc/file_format.rst

 **Indentation**:

+    Leading spaces on a line represents indentation.
+Only ASCII spaces are allowed in the indentation.
+Specifically, tabs and the various Unicode spaces are not allowed.

     There is no indentation on the top-level object.

     An increase in the number of spaces in the indentation signifies the start